 The tools you need and how the process works.

 Choosing a designer is no different from choosing one to work with traditionally.
-Find one you like, check out their previous work, go through their website and see how they present themselves.
+Basically, find one you like.
+Check out their previous work, go through their website and see how they present themselves.
 Do you like what you see?
 Are they creative?
 Is their previous work top quality?
+Do they have testimonials on their site?
+Do they have good reviews on places like Google?
 If so, get in touch to arrange an initial meeting.

 Meet Them Face to Face